gradha/gradha.github.io/src/articles/33-kerf-timestamps-done-almost-right-conclusions.rst

 ----------------------

 I'm glad I decided to start writing these articles.
-They didn't really take a lot of time to implement, but since I have other priorities in life it simply dragged for weeks.
-In fact I think that writing the articles explaining the implementations took me **more** time that the implementations themselves, but I never bothered to check, shame on me.
+They didn't really take a lot of time to implement and I found some interesting things in the process, but since I have other priorities in life it simply dragged for weeks.
+In fact I believe that writing the articles explaining the implementations took me **more** time that the implementations themselves, but I never bothered to check, shame on me.
 As usual implementing stuff in Nim is a pleasure.
 C++ was surprising as well, the syntax sucks but it could deal with the problem like a champ.
 Swift was a mixed bag, but I'll let it slide due to its compiler being relatively very new.
 Java, LOL, nice try.
-Here is a summary table with the score I give to each implementation for its final fidelity to Kerf's timestamp type:
+Here is a summary table with the score I give to each implementation for its final fidelity to Kerf's timestamp
+type:

 .. raw:: html